pinga-lab/tesseroid-variable-density/README.md

-# Gravity fields calculation in spherical coordinates using Tesseroids with variable density
+# Gravity fields calculation in spherical coordinates using tesseroids with variable density

 by
 Santiago R. Soler,